CruzVermelhaCNE/INEMTripulacoesFetcher/README.md

-# INEM Tripulações Fetcher
+# INEM Crew Members Fetcher

 ## Why we did this

-There is no direct export to XLSX
+There is no direct way to export to XLSX,

-## Why is this so easy to export
+## Why is this so easy to do

 We don't know.
-We found more flaws way more serious.

-# Notice to INEM
+# INEM

-Please secure your websites and when you are doing it add a XLSX/CSV export to it.
+Please secure your website.
+When doing it please a direct way to export a XLSX.